 River of Flowers aims to inspire or initiate safe routes through cities for bees and other pollinators by creating floral forage trails or ‘rivers’ of wildflowers and wild flowering trees through urban landscapes and to design creative solutions for pollinators in the urban environment.

 Is your city on the River of Flowers Map?
-To get your city regsitered as a River of Flowers city, we need the location of at least one public place where wild plants already grow or hich you have planted with wildflowers and trees.
-Three wild places would be ideal.
+To get your city regsitered as a River of Flowers city, we need the location of at least one public place where wild plants already grow or which you have plan to plant with wildflowers and trees.
+Three wild places would be an ideal start!